ahdvnd/wordpress-website-content/_posts/2018-05-04-computational-social-science-programs.md

 post_date: 2018-05-04 20:43:13
 ---
 Computational Social Science is a vast field and does not have a clear definition.
 [This video][1] might help.
 If I'm missing something make a pull request [here][2].
-### Academic Programs and Centers in Computational Social Science
+### Academic Programs and Centers in Computational Social Science and Learning Analytics

 *   [Center for Computational Social Science (IRiSS)][3], Stanford University
 *   [Computational Social Science Institute][4], UMass, Amherst